 A poorly finished nose stud can be uncomfortable and irritating.
 "Hand finished" does not guarantee a smooth finish.
 Alluring Body expertly finishes each nose ring or stud to a smooth, fine polish.
 They are simply beautiful and the best you can buy.

 Alluring Body nose studs are available as pins (also known as bones or studs), screws (or U shaped), and L shaped.

-Nose Pin (Comfortable Fit): Nose pins offered by Alluring Body are incredibly comfortable and easy to wear.
+Pin Post: Nose pins offered by Alluring Body are incredibly comfortable and easy to wear.
 The little ball on the end is simply pushed through the piercing and holds the jewelry in place - it is not detachable.
 We have perfected the size of the ball so it is easy to get in, but also tight enough to be secure.
 If you find that nose screws flip around or are uncomfortable, our nose pins are your best choice.
 Because the end ball can damage the delicate skin in new piercings, they are only intended for healed piercings.

-Nose Screw (Secure Fit): Alluring Body nose screws are designed to fit securely.
+U Post (Nose Screw): Alluring Body nose screws are designed to fit securely.
 The screw is threaded through the piercing, resulting in a very secure fit.
 Nose screws can be difficult to get in.
 We recommend having your piercer insert your nose screw for the first time.
 If you have a very active lifestyle or are concerned about your nose ring falling out, this is probably the best style for you.

-How To Put In A Nose Screw
+How To Put In A Nose Screw (U Post)

 The proper post length (the length of the part inside your nose) can keep a nose screw from flipping around, or a help a nose pin lay flat on the nose.
 Through years of research and conversations with our customers, we developed a standard length that fits most people.
 A proper fit should be comfortable and have a little room for the natural expansion and contraction of your nostrils.
 It shouldn't be tight or so loose that it hits your septum.